Geography with Environmental Mathematics BSc

 Assessment

-As a Geography with Environmental Mathematics BSc student at Leeds, you’ll be assessed via a range of methods, designed to allow students with different strengths and interests to excel.
-Some assessments are based around examinations and essay writing, while there are also reports, presentations, practical exercises, posters, blogs, vlogs, projects (such as the dissertation) and reflective logs.
+You'll be assessed via a range of methods, designed to allow students with different strengths and interests to excel.
+Some assessments are based around examinations and essay writing, while there are also reports, presentations, practical exercises (including coding), posters, blogs, vlogs, projects (such as the dissertation) and reflective logs.

-All assessments are closely tied to the learning objectives of the course to ensure you graduate equipped with relevant knowledge and skills and are structured to help you develop valuable transferable qualities that employers are looking for in the workplace.
+All assessments are closely tied to the learning objectives of the course to ensure you graduate equipped with relevant knowledge and skills.
+They are structured to help you develop valuable transferable qualities that employers are looking for in the workplace.

 Our assessments are reviewed annually to ensure they remain fair and inclusive, and to maintain an element of flexibility within module choices such that you can select a package of learning to best reflect your own learning style and long-term career goals.